Avi-Meshulam/events.ts/README.md

 # events.ts

-## Using an RxJS Subject to implement events within a publisher-subscriber pattern.
+## Implementing events mechanism, within a publisher-subscriber pattern, using an RxJS Subject.

 ### The Publisher Class
 ```javascript